 That compassion is born from emptiness,

 And it is to emptiness that it returns.”

 With the aim of integrating study with practice, this retreat will balance discussion with guided meditations on Shamatha (Calm Abiding), Vipashyana (Insight) and Tonglen (Sending & Receiving) meditations.

 Dorje Lopön Chandra Easton is a teacher and translator of Tibetan Buddhism and the assistant spiritual director and lead authorized teacher for Tara Mandala Retreat Center founded by Lama Tsultrim Allione.
 She has taught Buddhism and Yoga since 2001 and co-translated Sublime Dharma: A Compilation of Two Texts on the Great Perfection, published in 2012.
 She is currently writing a book on the twenty-one Taras, to be published by Shambhala in the Fall of 2023.
 She lives in Berkeley, CA, with her family.
 For more information, visit www.chandraeaston.com.
 Click here to learn more about Dorje Lopön Chandra Easton

 Who should attend

 This retreat is open to everyone.
 No prior meditation experience is required.

 'Buddhism with an Attitude' by B. Alan Wallace.

-The cost of the retreat including teachings and materials, accommodation for 3 nights, and vegetarian meals is:
+The cost of the retreat including a base fee for the teachings, materials, accommodation for 3 nights, and vegetarian meals is:

 How to get there: Bosoord can be reached by public transport.
 From Schiphol airport it is easy and fast to take the train to Apeldoorn and continue by bus or taxi.
 Coming from Germany take the train to Arnhem and continue by bus or taxi.
 More information.